jazzypants1989/jessquery/README.md

 bun install jessquery
 ```

 Or, since it's so small, you can just use a CDN like the good, old days.
 The big problem with this is that you lose the types and the JSDoc annotations.
-I keep those in the `d.ts` file to keep the file size small.
+I keep those in the `d.ts` file to keep the file size small, but I recently learned that gzip takes care of that for you.
+So, I'll probably change that in the future.
+For now, you can just use the `index.d.ts` file in your project if you want the types without installing the package.

 ```html
 <script src="https://esm.sh/jessquery"></script>